2023-24 High School Program

 - Archbishop Rozanski makes three grants totaling $10,000 available to the archdiocesan, parochial, and private Catholic high schools that produce the best video promoting the Appeal.
 The winning school receives a special grant of $5,000, and the two finalist schools receive awards of $2,500.

-- The 2023 ACA theme will be announced in September 2022.
-However, if student teams want to get an early start, it is not necessary that you focus on this theme.
+- The 2024 ACA theme is "For the Life of the World".
+However, it is not necessary that you focus on this theme.
 Students should feel free to be creative in finding new ways to promote the Appeal in their video.